RomanLut/INAV-X-Plane-HITL/README.md

 This action will add **INAV Surfwing** flying wing model with this plugin.

-**IMPORTANT:: You have to flash Simulator-enabled INAV firmware.
-Take precompiled binaries from release https://github.com/RomanLut/INAV-X-Plane-HITL/releases/ (INAV 5.0.0 with simulator support), or build yourself from branch: https://github.com/RomanLut/inav/tree/simulator_v1.0 (INAV 5.0.0 with simulator support), or build yourself from master branch of official INAV repository .
-Official INAV firmware releases do not include simulator support currently.
-It will be included in INAV 6.**
+**IMPORTANT: You have to flash Simulator-enabled INAV firmware.
+Simulator is supported since INAV 6.**

+**Also precompiled binaries of inav 5.0.0 with simulator support are available in early releases of plugin: https://github.com/RomanLut/INAV-X-Plane-HITL/releases/.**

 ![](doc/menu.png)